everything we learned from wes anderson about 'isle of dogs'

 Take a paws and check out what we learned about the director’s doggy debut.

-Here’s everything we learnt about Isle of Dogs from top dog Wes Anderson himself.
+Here’s everything we learned about Isle of Dogs from top dog Wes Anderson himself.

 It started with a dump.